MAKABE Ishidoro (Stone Lanterns)

 The earliest confirmed Makabe stone lantern is housed in a temple compound in Makabe-cho.
 It was made by Kubota Kichibei in 1824, who is credited with establishing the skills and techniques of the craft.

 These lightly colored lanterns are characterized by their superb craftsmanship, including the light touch of the carving, and their sense of weightiness.
 Accentuated by the moss that tends to grow on them, these stone lanterns provide traditional Japanese gardens with an added quality and elegance.
 Items produced today include lanterns for garden, shrines and temples.

-With their light color, and superb sculpting which carries an air of softness, MakabeIshi-Doro laterns are characterized by their beautiful grace and gravity.
-Once moss begins to grow on the laterns, their character is further enhanced, and they lend a sense of elegance and charm to a Japanese garden.
+With their light color, superb sculpting, and air of softness, Makabe stone lanterns are characterized by their beautiful grace and their weight.
+The growth of moss on these lanterns further enhances their character, which lends a sense of elegance and charm to every Japanese garden.